seventhlegion/next-squoosh/README.md

 ## How It Works

 1. During the Next.js build process, the plugin scans the specified source directory for images
-2. Each image is processed using Squoosh CLI to create optimized versions in the specified formats
+2. Each image is processed using Squoosh library to create optimized versions in the specified formats
+3. Images are processed in parallel using available CPU cores
-3. Optimized images are saved to the output directory with format and quality information in the filename
+4. Optimized images are saved to the output directory with format and quality information in the filename
-4. The original Next.js image optimization is disabled to prevent double optimization
+5. The original Next.js image optimization is disabled to prevent double optimization

 ## Example